MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

       key:value

 #### Secrets
-Store sensitive information in an *encoded* format, (Same as ConfigMap)
+Store sensitive information in an *encoded* format (Same as ConfigMap)
 1. Create the secret
   - `kubectl create secret generic NAME` Imperative approach, generic is the default secret type
     - `--from-literal=KEY=VALUE` OR `--from-file=FILE`